 Final look:

-Now, you can tinker around with that template. 😃
+Now, you may tinker around with that template.

 Every time there's a change in HTML / CSS / JS / other file (anything within

-generated text, the phrasing, it should be "Served at" rather than "Served on".
-But hey. 😂 We're on a street corner wearing a trench coat.
+JSgenerated text, the phrasing, it should be "Served at" rather than "Served on".
+But hey.
+We're on a street corner wearing a trench coat.
 All of us are jammed into one trench coat.
 On a street corner.
 What a sight.

 Additional — Full Stack

 We can create and run another development server for backend, connect it to a database instance or other endpoint(s) — surely with different port.
-I always use nodemon for Node.js development — combined with loggers: morgan, winston, and chalk — chalk package is used to colourise the logs.
+I always use nodemon for Node.js development (backend application) — combined with node-livereload (for frontend — monolithic), loggers: morgan, winston, and chalk — chalk package is used to colourise the logs.

 Folder Structure